jboxberger/synology-gitlab/README.md

 https://hub.docker.com/r/sameersbn/redis/

 # DSM 6.0-7321
 - DSM 6.0-7321 breaks the docker container.
-You can fix it by reinstalling the synology-gitlab package (without changing any settings and )
+You can fix it by reinstalling the synology-gitlab package (without changing any settings)

 # NOTE:
 - When cloning please be shure to turn off the git autocrlf, otherwise shell installation scripts may not work.